-The second drop was much quicker as the library turned out to be just outside the front doors of the Reston YMCA.
+The second drop was much quicker as the library turned out to be just outside the front doors of the local YMCA.

 It was easy to find and had ample parking—as well as plenty of sunshine!
 The day was very hot and we were glad this library didn’t include much walking.
 (Note to self: next time, bring water bottles!)

 This library sat beside the sidewalk and was quite well-filled with a wide variety of books.
-I added a copy of Healers and Thieves in the hopes that a neighborhood book lover would find it and enjoy the read.
+Hopefully, a neighborhood book lover will find my copy of Healers and Thieves and enjoy the read.

 I love sharing my writing (and love of reading) with others and this was a fun way to do that.
 I plan to donate more books to Little Free Libraries in other nearby towns and maybe even track down some libraries when I’m traveling about.